 Organization of training

-The training includes a core curriculum of four compulsory courses.
+The training includes a core curriculum.
 Options are grouped into three blocks (Stochastic Process and Numerical Methods, Economy and Games, Finance and Risk Management).
-Six optional courses must be validated, one of which must be taken at least in each block.

-Students who wish to become acquainted with academic research may opt for the “Individual Project” path: the execution of a research work supervised by a researcher replaces two optional courses.
+Students who wish to become acquainted with academic research may opt for the “Individual Project” option: the execution of a research work supervised by a researcher replaces two optional courses.

 The training includes a mandatory internship of at least four months in a company or in a research laboratory.